 A loooong while ago I posted about using PQA to teach kids to restate the question in their answers and to help their responses on constructed response questions.
-After hearing from teachers from all over, I realized that 1) Many people don’t call it PQA and 2) It’s a struggle for kids all over.
+After hearing from teachers from all over, I realized that 1) Many people don’t call restating the question PQA and 2) It’s a struggle for kids all over.

-In my state, 3rd grade is the first year that kids take state testing.
+In my state, 3rd grade is the first year that kids participate in high stakes assessment.
 A big portion of our English/Language Arts test is reading comprehension, especially open ended questions.
 So, as a third grade teacher, I have always started the year, from Day 1, requiring my kids to use PQA to restate the question in their written responses.
 It also helps the kids to answer the ACTUAL question that’s written.
 You know, because sometimes they write something and you wonder where it came from.
 Teaching kids in an intervention setting really strengthened my hold on teaching it right from the start and practicing the entire year as I’ve seen so many students struggle with this later on.

-This year, I decided to change up the way I’m going to introduce it to the kids.
+A few years ago, I decided to change up the way I introduced restating the question with the kids.
 I thought it would help kids to see how it works by spending a bit of time focusing on using it in conversation before it was applied in writing.
 My Kicking off a Great Year unit was an immediate hit in my classroom, and I’ve used it every year since whether I was teaching first, second, or third grade.

 I wanted my unit to work for early elementary as well. so I changed up the lines to include writing lines to help young learners.
-Some sheets are also provided for the very beginning of first grade, or the very end of kindergarten, where students only fill in the answer and then trace the rest.
+Some interview sheets are also provided for the very beginning of first grade, or the very end of kindergarten, where students only fill in the answer and then trace the rest.
 This helps students learn how to structure a sentence in PQA while also working on sound spelling and building the skills they’ll truly start using later.